Universite-Gustave-Eiffel/NoiseModelling/Docs/Tutorials_FAQ.rst

 In several input files, you need to specify coordinates, e.g road network.
 It is strongly suggested not to use WGS84 coordinates (i.e. GPS coordinates).
 Acoustic propagation formulas make the assumption that coordinates are metric.
 Many countries and regions have custom coordinate system defined, optimized for usages in their appropriate areas.
 It might be best to ask some GIS specialists in your region of interest what the most commonly used local coordinate system is and use that as well for your data.
 If you don’t have any clue about what coordinate system is used in your region, it might be best to use the Universal Transverse Mercator coordinate system.
-This coordinate system divides the world into multiple bands, each six degrees width and separated into a northern and southern part, which is called UTM zones (see http://en.wikipedia.org/wiki/UTM_zones#UTM_ zone for more details).
+This coordinate system divides the world into multiple bands, each six degrees width and separated into a northern and southern part, which is called UTM zones (see http://en.wikipedia.org/wiki/UTM_zones#UTM_zone for more details).
 For each zone, an optimized coordinate system is defined.
 Choose the UTM zone which covers your region (Wikipedia has a nice map showing the zones) and use its coordinate system.

 Here is the map : https://upload.wikimedia.org/wikipedia/commons/e/ed/Utm-zones.jpg